Pine Mountain vacation rentals

 Located at the southernmost end of the Appalachian Mountains in Georgia, Pine Mountain has the best of both worlds.
 First there’s the quaint downtown area, known for its array of antique shops and boutiques, and where every experience is sprinkled with Southern charm.
 Then there are the wide open spaces where the spotlight shines on nature’s beauty.
 Nearby gardens have drawn travelers for nearly seven decades to striking flora and fauna and serene walking trails.
 Not far away is the massive park where creeks hop along trails that lead to small but sweet waterfalls.
 In fact, the area was so beloved by Franklin D. Roosevelt that the state park now bears his name.

-When is the best time to stay in a vacation rental in Pine Mountain?
+The best time to stay in a vacation rental in Pine Mountain

 F.D.
 Roosevelt State Park